 - ½ small bulb of fennel fronds trimmed; divided

-- 1 blood orange peeled and sliced in rounds ¼ inch (6 millimeters) thick; divided
+- 2 citrus fruits (navel orange, blood orange, cara cara orange, grapefruit or mandarin) peeled and sliced in rounds ¼ inch (6 millimeters) thick; divided

 - Red onion thinly shaved, as desired